peachbastard/the-beastlands/src/site/notes/Recaps/2023-07-06 Sins of the Father.md

 - Mabel is a noble, wants to see if she recognizes anything about this guy
 	- Not anyone she recognizes from her villages a child
 	- Very possible that he's a spores druid
-- Fluffs up hair and says "By order of Psilocybin clan, back down!" then smacks him with her staff when he scoffs
+- Fluffs up hair and says "By order of Psilocybin Clan, back down!" then smacks him with her staff when he scoffs
 	- His skin grows over with a tough bark
 	- She asks who his father is
 		- He says, "Don't play coy with me.
 As if you don't know."